madeincluj/Leaflet.D3/README.md

 Leaflet.D3
 ==========

-Leaflet plugin to render data with D3.
+Leaflet plugin to render GeoJSON data with D3.js.
+See `index.html` for example usage.